Health Benefits of Bellydance

 strengthen and grow.
 There is no one "type" of body that's

-right for bellydance.
+right for Mideastern Dance.
 It is designed to benefit all women's

 muscular, physical structures.
 Plus it's a lot of fun, so try it